stuylinux/stuylinux.org/_posts/hosts_firewall.md

 Using this file, you can already override DNS to block nasty ad domains like googleadservices.com, but why go through all that work of manually editing when you can...

-## Download an aggreggated hosts file
+## Download an aggregated hosts file

 The [StevenBlack hosts repository](https://github.com/StevenBlack/hosts) is one of the best host file indices out there, with ads/trackers being included in all file sets, and other extensions being available for things like reducing exposure to social media!